 Something I wish newspaper had is search.
 Times Reader 2.0 has this feature and it’s extremely useful to jump the article you’re looking for.

 A Cover Flow-ish interface is available which can be accessed by clicking the browse button on the top left next to the front and back navigation buttons.
 You can get a glimpse of the first pages of news articles from each available category.
-Left and right arrow keys can be used to navigate between different news articles where as up and down arrow keys can be used to move between different categories.
+Left and right arrow keys can be used to navigate between different news articles whereas up and down arrow keys can be used to move between different categories.

-The settings page looks directly inspired from OS X as well, specially the on/off button for the system tray icon.
+The settings page looks directly inspired by OS X as well, especially the on/off button for the system tray icon.
 The number of issues that can be stored is maxed out to 7 days by default.
 The time interval for checking for latest news can also be changed.
 If you have a New York Times account you can log in using it.
 You’ll be able to email new article easily with your email address then.

 This is what you’ll see when emailing a news article to a friend.
 It’s very helpful and I’ve already shared a few news articles with friends.
 The icon for sharing articles is located next to the text and print icons.